 Contrary to what other travel blog directories say, (until proven otherwise) this is probably the largest if not the largest general travel blog directory on the net (but every time I make an absolute statement like this I always find out I am wrong!)
-However, 7,000+ is a pretty good spread of the most visible current travel blogs despite in reality, this list is just the tip of the iceberg.
+However, 6,000+ is a basic overview of the most visible current travel blogs despite in reality, this list is just the tip of the iceberg.

 How do you find travel blogs to include?

 This is done a variety of ways.
 Looking at followers of other travel blogs on social media accounts such as Twitter, Instagram & Facebook among others is an excellent way to discover travel blogs.
 When looking at a travel blog Facebook page, Facebook makes suggestions of similar sites to like.
 There are also numerous travel related groups on Facebook of which many travel bloggers are members.

 Random searches in Google using “travel blogs” along with additional specific key words are another source.
 So to are random searches by people’s names along with ‘travel blogs’.
 Searching for “Liebester Travel Blog” or “Versatile Travel Blog” (blogger awards that generally circulates among newer blogs) using date specific tags in the search field is another way – especially to locate newer travel blogs.
 Looking at posts on specific travel blogs that nearly exclusively attract comments (on a large scale) from other travel bloggers is quite helpful.

 Numerous travel blogs still maintain list directories of other travel blogs.
 This can be a valuable source although not as valuable as it used to be (as new travel blogs tend to not include blogrolls or link directories).
 Travel blog conferences – and their related social media and or lists of attendees (if they maintain this).
 Some of these accounts maintain separate lists of attendees in their social media accounts.